-Since the declared end of the civil war last October, the violence in Libya’s south is worse than it was during the struggle to oust Muammar Qaddafi.
+Yet for Libya’s new governors, the turbulent south—home to Libya’s wells of water and oil—is unnerving.
+Since Mustafa Abdel Jalil, the NTC chairman, declared an end to the civil war last October, the violence in the south is worse than it was during the struggle to oust Qaddafi.
 Hundreds have been killed, thousands injured, and, according to UN figures, tens of thousands displaced in ethnic feuding.
 Without its dictator to keep the lid on, the country, it seems, is boiling over the sides.

 This article is available to subscribers only.